 starring: Michael Ironside, Lee Grant, Linda Purl

-Slasher films were made infamous with the claim of misogyny due to the number of nubile and sexually active women being "punished" for being so, well, sexually active, and these deaths doesn't come in quick and often glamorized.
-Movies like John Carpenter's Halloween and William Lustig's Maniac shown this by having their killer stressfully stalk their victims before dispatching them in a brutal manner, and more often than not, these victims often had engaged in premarital sex.
+Slasher films were made infamous with the claim of them being misogynistic due to the number of nubile and sexually active women being "punished" for being so, well, sexually active, as well as the claims that their deaths doesn't come in quick and are often glamorized.
+Movies like John Carpenter's Halloween and William Lustig's Maniac have shown this by having their killers stressfully stalk their victims before dispatching them in a brutal manner, and more often than not these victims engaged in premarital sex.

-The 80s definitely had their hands full explaining this to the public, but that doesn't stop them from tackling the subject, one way or another.
-Take Visiting Hours here for example; among all slashers and Video Nasties I'd seen, the film was one of the few that took on the subject of Misogyny in a rather more focused light and shows one woman's belief for it challenged by a very woman-hating maniac.
+80s slashers definitely have their hands full working around these notions to the public but that doesn't stop them from tackling the subject, one way or another.
+Take Visiting Hours here for example; among all slashers and Video Nasties I've seen, the film was one of the few that took on Misogyny in a rather more focused light and shows one woman's belief for it challenged by a very hateful maniac.

-Deep as it is, Visiting Hours certainly took a wild jab at the slasher formula and created something rather controversial and infamously unique from the sub-genre.
-While we did have movies that focused on misogyny such as Lucio Fulci's really depressing giallo/horror The New York Ripper, and too the aforementioned Maniac, Visiting Hours was done differently by focusing on the victims's struggles and how the psychopath sees them, rather than exploiting it with cheap, messy gore and momentous amount of cheese.
-As far as I can tell it is, Visiting Hours took the stab quite seriously, giving us a rather disagreeable fellow as a villain, who's pure short-sighted hatred for women and his determination to kill one is as frightening as his ability to put on different disguises to avoid suspicion (a cheesy plot point for us to sit through) and apparent cold disregard to anybody else who gets in the way.
-One very memorable scene for me is when he mistakenly cuts off the respirator of one poor elderly woman after believing he's in his intended victim's room; wherein even after realizing his mistake, he simply just watches the old nameless crone die in a desperate attempt to breath.
+Deep as it is, Visiting Hours certainly took a wild jab at the slasher formula and created something rather controversial and infamously unique for the sub-genre.
+While we do have movies that focused on misogyny such as Lucio Fulci's really depressing giallo/horror The New York Ripper, and too the aforementioned Maniac, Visiting Hours was done different by focusing on the victims's struggles and how the psychopath sees them, rather than exploiting it with cheap messy gore and momentous amount of cheese.
+As far as I can tell, Visiting Hours took the stab quite seriously, giving us a rather disagreeable fellow as a villain whose pure short-sighted hatred for women and his determination to kill one is as frightening as his ability to put on different disguises to avoid suspicion (a cheesy plot point for us to sit through) and apparent cold disregard for anybody else who got in the way.
+One very memorable scene, he mistakenly cuts off the respirator of one poor elderly woman after believing he's in his intended victim's room; wherein even after realizing his mistake, he simply just watches the old nameless woman die in a desperate attempt to breath.
 Real squeamish stuff.

-While it isn't a slasher in its purest form, borrowing elements from other sub-genres like the 90s popular "yuppies-in-terror" thrillers, Visiting Hours is pretty reliable for most of the time as an entry to the sub-genre.
-"Most" since those who are looking for an enormous bodycounting (since it ran for nearly two hours) will the disappointed for the rather miniature count (I had six.
-I could include some of them but I'm pretty sure anyone can survive being pushed through an office window) all of them plainly involving people who just happens to be in the wrong place at the wrong time.
-Not to mention the momentous amount of false scares that just might turn off some people.
-Either way, I won't say that this is one of the most perfect slashers to be released in the 80s but it certainly one of the gutsier and dare I say "unique" ones that fanatics should at least view once.
-Not everyone's gonna get it, nor will they appreciate the attempt to do something altogether different, but I enjoyed it, Lengthy running time and all!
+While it isn't a slasher in its purest form, it incorporated the slice-and-dice formula with what I can call as a forerunner to the 90s "yuppies-in-terror" thrillers, making Visiting Hours pretty entertaining for most of the run, though I say "most" since those who are looking for an enormous bodycounting will the disappointed for the rather miniature count (I can assume six.
+I could include some of them but I'm pretty sure anyone can survive being pushed through an office window), all of them plainly involving people who just happens to be in the wrong place at the wrong time.
+Either way, I won't say that this is one of the most perfect slashers to be released in the 80s but it certainly one of the gutsier and, dare I say, "unique" titles fanatics should at least give a try.
+Not everyone's gonna get it nor will they appreciate the attempt to do something altogether different, but I enjoyed it, Lengthy running time and all!

 1 female found murdered